 Familiarise yourself with Parent Connect as it provides communication to parents about the school.

 - Contact the Student Coordinator for a summary of progress in all subjects, if required.

-- Be familiar with the Students at At Risk policy and respond to teacher emails or letters of concern.
+- Be familiar with the Attendance policy and respond to teacher emails or letters of concern.

 - Contact your child’s teachers to discuss progress.